tacman/mailtrap/sfcasts/webhook-demo.md

-# Demo our Webhook
+# Demoin our Webhook & Remote Event Setup

-Time to test-drive our Mailtrap webhook!
+Time to test-drive the Mailtrap webhook!

 First, we need to switch our development environment to send in production again.
 In `.env.local`, switch to your production Mailtrap `MAILER_DSN` and in